 On December 29 of last year, the Secretary of State for Economic Diversification and Innovation, Marc Galabert, and the director of the Department of Statistics, Joan Soler, presented the Survey of living conditions, a statistics that report personal income distribution and risk of poverty and social exclusion.

 These data, which are collected, written and published annually, correspond to the year 2019 and have been obtained through a face-to-face survey with a arbitrary sample of 800 households from all over Andorra.
 In this article we will proceed to analyze the most relevant conclusions that can be drawn from said statistics.
+Here you can read the report in question in full, which is the last of this type of study.

 Average household income rises